Riduidel/aadarchi/gitlab-scm-handler/README.md

 This handler defines implementations of the `SCMHandler` interface.

-This handler requires the system property `agile.architecture.gitlab.token` to be set to a valid GitLab token.
+This handler requires the system property `aadarchi.gitlab.token` to be set to a valid GitLab token.